 You can efficiently automate file transfers between SFTP/FTPS and Amazon S3 using with our cloud-native managed file transfer platform.
 Thru is an enterprise-grade solution that enables enterprises to schedule, track and control file exchanges across any number of endpoints with both internal and external organizations.
 Organizations can connect Thru to file transfer integration platforms such as MuleSoft and Boomi to quickly plug in file workflows to various applications and systems.

-Follow the steps below to see how easy it is to configure automated file transfers across servers/clients and Amazon S3 with Thru.
+Follow the 4 steps below to automate file transfers from SFTP/FTP to S3 with Thru.

 Step 1 – Create a File Exchange Workflow

 The foundation of all file exchanges in Thru is based on file exchange workflows called “flows” that determine the behavior of file transfers between organizations.